 How does Wiley-Blackwell, Inc.'s carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Wiley-Blackwell, Inc.'s score of 74 is lower than 100% of the industry.
+Wiley-Blackwell, Inc.'s score of 94 is higher than 97% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Wiley-Blackwell, Inc., headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures.
 The company is a current subsidiary of John Wiley & Sons, Inc., which may influence its climate commitments and reporting practices.
 While there are no documented reduction targets or specific climate pledges from Wiley-Blackwell, it is important to note that any potential climate initiatives or targets would likely be inherited from its parent company, John Wiley & Sons, Inc. This includes any commitments made under the Science Based Targets initiative (SBTi) and other climate-related frameworks.
 As a subsidiary, Wiley-Blackwell's climate performance and strategies may align with those of John Wiley & Sons, Inc., which is actively engaged in sustainability efforts.
 However, without specific emissions data or reduction targets available for Wiley-Blackwell, the details of their climate commitments remain vague.